Skip to content

 Cable Path Tracing (Pass-Through Ports)

-Front ports and rear ports use the paths() method instead of trace().
+Front ports and rear ports use the paths() method instead of trace() because a single port can participate in multiple complete cable paths.

 Example: